 I believe they are one of the best bedding brands we have here in the UK and I wish my cupboard had several sets to choose from.
 However, I believe in using things til they eventually fall apart, so I have a couple of older sets to use first but when the time comes it’s Bedfolk I’ll buy; they are the best in my experience.
 If you’re in need of new bedding, please take a look at their website and consider them.
 They’ve very kindly offered me a promotional code to share, that will give you £20 off your first bedding bundle.
 The code is: STYLE&MINIMALISM.

 With our bedding organised, I got rid of our old, flat pillows and bought some new Hungarian goose-down pillows from Soak & Sleep.
 They’re good value and they have a decent animal welfare policy.
 The medium/firm ones are very firm, not great for sleep but perfect for propping yourself up to read or drink a cup of tea.
 I’ve found that the soft/medium ones are the best for sleeping.

 Lavender is well-known for it’s ability to help you relax and unwind.
 We have some growing in the garden.
 I like to take Isabelle out and we pick a few heads to place in a bowl next to the bed.
 The scent of the fresh flowers isn’t the same scent you might associate with grandmas!

-If you’re interested in understanding more about sleep you should have a read or listen to ‘Why We Sleep – The New Science of Sleep and Dreams’ by Matthew Walker.
-It’s fascinating and will give you a much greater understanding of the importance of sleep.
+If you’re interested in understanding more about sleep you should have a read or listen to ‘Why We Sleep – The New Science of Sleep and Dreams’ by Matthew Walker; it’s fascinating and will give you a much greater understanding of and insight into the importance of sleep.
 There’s also ‘The Sleep Revolution: Transforming Your Life, One Night at a Time’ by Arianna Huffington.